- Posted by Caravel Autism Health

 Researchers wanted to know more, so they reviewed additional screening information about development and temperament to see what might have been missed.
-They discovered that the children who later were diagnosed with autism had presented with behaviors associated with autism.
-They were lagging in areas such as communication and fine motor skills, although the autism screener had failed to identify these developmental delays.
+They discovered that the children who were diagnosed with autism after the initial screening, had in fact presented behaviors associated with autism.
+These children were lagging in areas such as communication and fine motor skills, although the autism screener had failed to identify these developmental delays.

 One interesting finding by the researchers was that girls were more likely than boys to falsely screen negative for autism at a young age.
-The girls who had been incorrectly screened as not at risk had different social behaviors that may have helped mask the disorder.
+The girls who were incorrectly screened as ‘not at risk’ had different social behaviors that may have helped mask the disorder.
 These girls exhibited less social inhibition and were less wary of strangers.
 These behaviors are largely inconsistent with the overall perception that children with autism are socially withdrawn and avoid interaction with others.

 “Parents should trust their instincts if they have concerns about their child’s developmental progress,” says Dr. Lund.
 “It is difficult to detect the subtler signals of developmental delays, especially in children as young as 18 months.
 But if a parent feels that something is not quite right, the best course of action may be to schedule a comprehensive diagnostic evaluation by a trained autism health professional.”

 “No screening or diagnostic tool is 100 percent effective,” explains Dr. Lund, “but the sooner a diagnosis is made, the sooner we can take action.
-ABA therapy is the most effective early intervention when it comes to improving communications skills and optimizing brain development.”
+ABA therapy is the most effective at early intervention, when it comes to improving communications skills and optimizing brain development.”